-A two-stage IC operational amplifier is used to isolate the VU meter from the VT-12 output.
-An output sample is derived from the primary of the output transformer.
-The VU meter amplifier is constructed on a printed circuit board mounted above the main chassis.
+A two-stage IC operational amplifier is used to isolate the VU meter from the VT-2 output.
+An output sample is derived from the secondary of the output transformer.
+The VU meter amplifier and -12 volt regulator are constructed on a printed circuit board mounted above the main chassis.

 The meter and meter amplifier may be totally disconnected from the circuit by the Meter switch.
-The meter calibration set with a 20-turn trimmer potentiometer.
+The meter calibration is set with a 20-turn trimmer potentiometer.
 Reference level (0 VU) can be set from -20 to over +20dBm.
-The level indictor is a custom true VU meter conforming to ASA Standard C16.5-1954.
+The level indictor is a custom true VU meter con- forming to ASA Standard C16.5-1954.